relaybox/session/README.md

-# Session - Session Management Service by RelayBox
+# Session - RelayBox Session Service

-The session service is one of four core services that keep the core database up to date with the latest data broadcast by the UWS Realtime Service.
+The session service is one of four core services that keep the core database up to date with the latest data broadcast by the [uWS](https://github.com/relaybox/uws) Realtime Service.

 ## Getting Started